dmjohnsson23/teql-java/README.md

 * Edits can be made with only a second pass
 * The entire file does not need to be loaded into memory for either operation
 * Write the regex engine from scratch so it can actually integrate with the rest of the system

+### Cool ideas to look at later (but not right now!)

+* Language-aware selectors (e.g. we could parse a Python file as we iterate over it, and match against the parse events) as plugins